guile-sql

 Supported: #:union, #:union-all, #:intersect, #:intersect-all, #:except, #:except-all.

-The formatter always sorts clauses into canonical SQL order regardless of how they appear in the input alist.
+The formatter always sorts clauses into canonical SQL order regardless of how they appear in the input.
 This means clause order in your data never matters — write them in whatever order is convenient.

 SELECT order: #:with, #:with-recursive, #:select, #:select-distinct, #:from, joins, #:where, #:group-by, #:having, #:window, #:order-by, #:limit, #:offset, #:for